Sleep Apnea - Causes and Treatments

 Risk factors for Central Sleep Apnea:

-1. Age - People of middle age or older tend to have higher risk of central sleep apnea
+- Age - People of middle age or older tend to have a higher risk of central sleep apnea

-2. Male - From studies, male has 2-3 times more risks that female to have sleep apnea.
-However, the risks increase among the female if they are overweight or after menopause
+- Male - From studies, male has 2-3 times more risks that female to have sleep apnea.
+However, the risks increase among females if they are overweight or after menopause

-3. Heart Issues and stroke - Those patients who already have heart issues increase the risk of central sleep apnea
+- Heart Issues and Stroke - Those patients who already have heart issues increase the risk of central sleep apnea

-4. Long term on narcotic medication - Patients on long term medication for pain relief especially long-acting pain medication will increase the risk of central sleep apnea
+- Long-term on narcotic medication - Patients on long-term medication for pain relief, especially long-acting pain medication, will increase the risk of central sleep apnea

 What are the symptoms of sleep apnea?

-• Woke up by dry mouth and throat
+- Woke up with a dry mouth and throat

 How does it affect our daily lives?

-Sleep apnea very often not only affects the person who has it, but also greatly on the person sleeping next to you.
-When you stop breathing momentarily, the oxygen supply is restricted to your brain and heart, the increased heart rate and simulation will cause you to wake up and it continues for a few hundred times during a night of sleep.
+Sleep apnea very often not only affects the person who has it, but also greatly affects the person sleeping next to you.
+When you stop breathing momentarily, the oxygen supply is restricted to your brain and heart, the increased heart rate and simulation will cause you to wake up, and it continues for a few hundred times during a night of sleep.

-When this continues over a long period, it not only affects your daily life, it also strains your brain and heart.
-It increases the chance of heart issues, stroke, frequent mood swings and accidents arise due to daytime fatigue and inability to stay awake and focused.
+When this continues over a long period, it not only affects your daily life, but it also strains your brain and heart.
+It increases the chance of heart issues, stroke, frequent mood swings and accidents arising due to daytime fatigue and inability to stay awake and focused.

-• Increase of fatigue during the day when your sleep quality is poor.
-You seldom get into deep sleep state where your body and brain is at rest when you are constantly waking up briefly due to irregular breathing patterns and choking.
-You are prone to daytime sleepiness and gets irritable easily.
-When sleep quality is bad, you often gets up with a headache, which affects your overall wellbeing and performance throughout the day.
+- An increase in fatigue during the day when your sleep quality is poor.
+You seldom get into a deep sleep state where your body and brain is at rest when you are constantly waking up briefly due to irregular breathing patterns and choking.
+You are prone to daytime sleepiness and get irritable easily.
+When sleep quality is bad, you often get up with a headache, which affects your overall well-being and performance throughout the day.

-• Prone to high blood pressure and heart issues as there are sudden drops in blood oxygen levels and increase in blood pressure, hence straining our cardiovascular system.
+- Prone to high blood pressure and heart issues, as there are sudden drops in blood oxygen levels and an increase in blood pressure, hence straining our cardiovascular system.

-• Partner sleeping beside you get deprived from quality sleep too.
-Your frequent and loud snoring, movements due to sudden and brief waking up moments and even moments that you suddenly stopped breathing or choked will cause the partner sleeping next to you to awake.
+- A partner sleeping beside you gets deprived of quality sleep, too.
+Your frequent and loud snoring, movements due to sudden and brief waking up moments and even moments when you suddenly stop breathing or choke will cause the partner sleeping next to you to awake.

 How do we resolve sleep apnea?